-Let's take a look at the history of the midterm\project analysis dataset:
+Let's take a look at the history of the midterm_project analysis dataset:

 '''

-$ git log --oneline

-f30aca4 [DATALAD RUNCMD] analyze iris data with classification analysis

-c68e812 add script for kNN classification and plotting

-74f5318 [DATALAD] Added subdataset
+fbe9e32 [DATALAD] Added subdataset

-225243f Apply YODA dataset setup
+291157d Apply YODA dataset setup

-b1ffb98 [DATALAD] new dataset
+9da5830 [DATALAD] new dataset

 '''

 "Wow, this is so clean an intuitive!" you congratulate yourself.
 "And I think this was and will be the fastest I have ever completed a midterm project!"
 But what is still missing is a human readable description of your dataset.
-The YODA procedure kindly placed a README.md file into the root of your dataset that you can use for this.
+The YODA procedure kindly placed a README.md file into the root of your dataset that you can use for this 145.